scottyschup/ruby-curriculum/language-basics/blocks.md

 Here `map` is going to call the block repeatedly; it will pass in each of the elements.
 Each time, the element (1, 2, or 3) will be *bound* to the `num` argument declared between the pipes.

-When should you use the braces, and when do-end?
-Use braces for short, single-line blocks. *Always use do-end for longer blocks*.

 ## Writing a method that takes a block